-Providing my kids with a well-balanced diet, full of nutrients is a mindful way of optimally nourishing them in order to safeguard them from modern day illness and to allow them a chance to be healthy!
+Providing your kiddos with a well-balanced diet, full of nutrients, will go a long way to safeguard them from modern day illness and allow them to be healthy!
 This is call Protective Nutrition.

 Here are Six Simple S’s for Protective Nutrition:

-1. Seek out foods that live and grow naturally (ie: eggs, meat, green veggies)
+1. Seek out foods that live and grow naturally (ie: eggs, veggies, fruits)

-2. Supplement with probiotics, high-quality cod liver oil, and vitamin D. These are the three supplements Dr. Katherine Erlich almost universally recommended for children.
+2. Supplement with probiotics, high-quality cod liver oil, and vitamin D. These are the three supplements almost universally recommended for children.

 3. Soak seeds, grains, nuts, and beans to make them more digestible.
 Soaking them allows the body to absorb the nutrients better.

 4. Kiddos don't need salt, but if you use some salt while meal prepping, choose sea salt (Celtic or Himalayan) to provide minerals.
 Celtic salts provides up to 80 trace minerals so should be seen as a source of health rather than the way we view modern salt as the dietary evil it is.
 Himalayan salt is mined and can contain Aluminum, a toxic mineral you want to avoid.

 5. Supply sauerkraut and other fermented foods to provide probiotics and aid digestion.
 Fermented foods help increase the acid in your stomach which allows you to digest your food better.
 Examples: pickles, yogurt, Kefir, coconut Kefir, kimchi, Kombucha, and apple cider vinegar.

-6. Stay away from sugar, soy, artificial sweeteners, trans fats, MSG, numbered colors and dyes, and genetically modified foods.
+6. Stay away from sugar, soy, artificial sweeteners, trans fats, MSG, numbered colors and dyes (ie: they contain Aluminum), and genetically modified foods.

-I hope you have been inspired to learn more about nutrition and make some positive changes in your home.
+I hope you have been inspired to learn more about nutrition and make some changes in your home.
 Even the smallest changes matter!